deviceWISE/meta-device-cloud/docs/README.IDP.md

 Description
 ===========
-WRLinux IDP must be configured to use python 2.7.9+.
+Wind River Linux IDP must be configured to use Python 2.7.9 or later.

 RCPL Supported
 --------------
-This document has been updated to support RCPL0027 + only.
-Previous RCPLs did not have the correct version of python.
+This document supports RCPL0027 or later only.
+Earlier RCPLs do not have the correct version of Python.

-Configure without device-cloud
+Configure Without Device Cloud
 ------------------------------
 This is an example configuration.
-Add any specific layers required.
+You must add any layers specific to your requirements.

 ```sh
 # e.g.:
 /opt/WindRiver/IDP_3_xt_LB21_7.0_RCPL0027_Windshare/wrlinux-7/wrlinux/configure --enable-rootfs=idp --enable-addons=wr-idp --enable-kernel=idp  --without-layer=wr-srm,wr-mcafee --enable-board=intel-baytrail-64 --with-template=feature/python279 --with-rcpl-version=0027
 ```

-Update the layers
+Update the Layers
 -----------------
 From your workspace:
 ```sh